aspboy217/Web_Dev/README.md

 # Welcome to YSL's Website Github!
-## This website is for personal project in Web Development
+This website is for personal project in Web Development Please feel free to email me regarding web development or any questions!

-## Please feel free to email me regarding web development or any questions!
+** For the best experience, I recommend to use PC instead of smartphones. **

 ## Welcome to GitHub Pages